 Is it fair that we ask employers to aid employees’ well-being in response to events that are completely out of the employer’s control?
 No, it is not.
 However, that is the reality we organizational leaders are faced with during these times.
 It is important to acknowledge that, although critical to our time and to society, many of these social challenges, which will always impact the workplace, are not new.

-Political, social, and cultural issues, including the likes of the Black Lives Matter movement to the Blue Lives Matter movement, the #MeToo Movement, the gender gap via inequalities of pay, to more general political divides, given employees’ varying Republican or Democratic leanings, are all matters that infiltrate the workplace.
+Political, social, and cultural issues, including the likes of the Black Lives Matter movement, the #MeToo Movement, the gender gap via inequalities of pay, to more general political divides, given employees’ varying Republican or Democratic leanings, are all matters that infiltrate the workplace.
 Without showing itself outrightly, these issues can directly impact the emotional focus and social equilibrium in your organization.